pnwairfire/eflookup/README.md

-# fccs2ef
+# eflookup

-This package supports the look-up of emissions factors by either FCCS fuelbed or FERA cover type id.
-The categorization of emissions factors is based on **Urbanski, S., 2014.
+This package supports the look-up of emissions factors used to compute emissions from wildland fires.
+Multiple sets of EF are supported, including:

+ - FCCS specific EFs, based on **Urbanski, S., 2014.
 Wildland fire emissions, carbon, and climate: Emission factors.
 Forest Ecology and Management.
 31, 51-60.
+ - FEPS style EFs

 ## Development